-Gather some medium sized flat pebble stone laying on the ground or you can purchase craft stones on craft store.
-Make sure they are dry and then you can paint them.
+Gather some medium-sized flat pebble stones laying on the ground, or you can purchase craft stones at the craft store.
+Make sure they are dry, and then you can paint them.
 Clearly label the stone with paint and then let it dry.
 After that, you can place it in front of your plants.

 Materials: Popsicle Stick, Paint, Watercolor, Paint Brush or Marker

-For some plants like potted herbs or even succulents, you can use a popsicle stick.
-Use a paint or a marker to write on the popsicle stick and stick it in the plant.
+For some plants, like potted herbs or even succulents, you can use a popsicle stick.
+Use paint or a marker to write on the popsicle stick and stick it in the plant.
 To easily identify them, you can label them with different colors or even colored popsicle sticks.

 Materials: Paint, Paint Brush, Nails, Hammer, Wooden Glue